Scivias: Analysis

-Hildegard located herself within the prophetic tradition of the Old Testament, using formulaic expressions in the text.
+Hildegard is interpreted to be within the prophetic tradition of the Old Testament, using formulaic expressions in the text.
 Like those prophets, Hildegard was politically and socially engaged and offered frequent moral exhortations and directives.
 Scivias can be seen as essentially a work of instruction and direction, to achieve salvation.
-Theological questions arise and are dealt with, but are usually considered using reasoning by analogy (especially pictorial analogy), rather than logic or dialectic.
+Theological questions arise and are dealt with but are usually considered using reasoning by analogy (especially pictorial analogy), rather than logic or dialectic.

 Hildegard focuses on a concept she called viriditas, which she considered an attribute of the divine nature.
 The word is often translated in different ways, such as freshness, vitality, fecundity, fruitfulness, verdure, or growth.
 It is used as a metaphor of physical and spiritual health.

 Some authors, such as Charles Singer, have suggested that the characteristics of the descriptions of the visions and the illustrations, such as bright lights and auras, imply they may have been caused by scintillating scotoma, a migraine condition.
 Oliver Sacks, in his book Migraine, called her visions "indisputably migrainous," but stated that this does not invalidate her visions, because it is what one does with a psychological condition that is important.
 The resemblance of the illuminations to typical symptoms of migraine attacks, especially in cases where it is not precisely described in the text, is one of the stronger arguments that Hildegard herself was directly involved in their creation.

 It has also been suggested that the visions may have been due to hallucinogenic components present in ergot, common in that area of the Rhineland, at certain times of the year.